Communication

 - Tools

-Property Investment – Tax Aspects
+Property Investment – Buy to Let

-Data Security – Data Protection Regulation – Ensuring Compliance
+Data Security – Data Protection Regulatory Framework

 Due to the introduction of new accounting standards, commonly referred to as ‘New UK GAAP’, the form and content of company accounts has changed.
 The changes for non-small companies took effect for accounting periods beginning on or after 1st January 2015.
 In many instances companies will now show a different bottom-line profit or loss and a different total for net assets on the balance sheet.

-Data Security – Backup
+Data Security – Access

-Many companies are now completely reliant on the data stored on their network servers, PCs, laptops, mobile devices and in the cloud.
+Many businesses are now completely reliant on the data stored on their Network Servers, PCs, laptops, mobile devices and cloud service providers or internet service providers.
 Some of this data is likely to contain either personal information and/or confidential company information.
-Here we look at some of the issues to consider when reviewing the security of your computer systems and data.
+Here we look at some of the issues to consider when reviewing the security of your computer systems with respect to access controls.